 An OFFICIAL transcript may also be issued to the student.
 All current and former students may request a transcript for their personal use.
 This transcript is stamped “ISSUED TO STUDENT.”

 A $5 fee will be charged for each transcript issued.

 Note: Transcripts will not be issued if you have any outstanding fees (e.g.. parking tickets, library late fees).

 Eligibility for dean’s list each semester requires satisfactory completion of a minimum of 12 graded semester hour credits with a 3.5 semester average.
 Also eligible are full-time students whose minimum of 12 credits includes course work required in their programs of study that must be taken with a pass/fail option, excluding credits that do not count toward graduation, and whose semester and cumulative average is 3.5.

 To be eligible for graduation honors, you must earn a minimum of 45 semester hours of quality point-bearing credit at WestConn.
 No pass/fail credits or transfer credits are included in this minimum.
 Graduation honors standards are based on your cumulative grade point average and are awarded as follows:

 Summa Cum Laude 3.9 to 4.0

 Cum Laude 3.5 to 3.69

-Midsemester grade reports are sent to all students.
-If you receive a midsemester grade report showing "D," "F," or "INC," consider this report a warning that you may be placed on academic probation.
-Any grade of "D" or "F" during the semester also constitutes an academic warning and may result in academic probation.
+Log on to WestConnduit.wcsu.edu to access your midsemester grades.
+If you receive a midsemester grade of “D,” “F,” or ”INC,” consider this report a warning that you may be placed on academic probation.
+Any grade of “D” or “F” during the semester also constitutes an academic warning and may result in academic probation.